desmondblack/gameextream-site/README.md

-This is my site: https://gameextream.polirek.by
-Almost all php functions writed by mine (https://gameextream.polirek.by/ucp) You may check them by login:
+This is functions from my site: https://gameextream.polirek.by Almost all php functions writed by mine (https://gameextream.polirek.by/ucp) You may check them by login:
 username: John_Lewin